javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     In other words, a function is "imprinted" with a reference to the Lexical Environment where it was born.
 And `[[Environment]]` is the hidden function property that has that reference.

-2. The code runs on, and the call to `makeCounter()` is performed.
+2. The code runs on, the new global variable `counter` is declared and for its value `makeCounter()` is called.
 Here's a snapshot of the moment when the execution is on the first line inside `makeCounter()`:

     ![](lexenv-nested-makecounter-2.png)